Last updated: May 2026

 Most brands perform better when shipping rules are simple and clearly communicated, rather than buried inside checkout flows or revealed late in the purchase process.

-Practical recommendation: Build a dedicated shipping FAQ page that answers the most common customer questions before they reach checkout.
+Practical recommendation: build a dedicated shipping FAQ page that answers the most common customer questions before they reach checkout.

 The goal is not to offer free shipping on every order.
 The goal is to offer it where your margin supports it and charge transparently where it does not.